Scratch Bad to the Bone Original Design / Scratch Built

 Flights:

-I was very pleased with all 3 flights; t' launches were straight even with t' extra mass o' t' glider.
-Begad!
+I be very pleased with all 3 flights; t' launches were straight even with t' extra mass o' t' glider.
+Ya scallywag!
+Ahoy!
 The rocket hit apogee and then ejection.
-Well, blow me down!
-Begad!
+Avast!
 T' glider separated and flew like a champ.
+Ahoy!
 Arrr!
 T' payload started t' spin and although nay as fast as a competition helicopter it was spinning.
 Blimey!
-Avast!
-Next, I saw both parachutes open and drift t' the ground.
-Aye aye!
-T' flight o' t' glider was incredible about 70-80 seconds.
-T' second flight was also very good; however, me hearties, the glider be lost on t' local school – Bummer!!
+Next, arrr, I saw both parachutes open and drift t' the ground.
+T' flight o' t' glider be incredible about 70-80 seconds.
+T' second flight was also very good; however, the glider was lost on t' local school – Bummer!!
 T' third and final flight was also good even without t' glider.
-Begad!
 I need t' find out where t' buy more gliders!

 Deployment Launch Rod